 Data Warehousing requires more engineering skills when compared to Data Mining.
 It requires programming ability in languages like Python, Java, or Scala, along with a good knowledge of SQL.
-Good knowledge of frameworks that can facilitate the operations and monitor the activities is also a much-needed skill.
+Good knowledge of frameworks that can facilitate operations and monitor activities is also a much-needed skill.

 Data Mining requires analytical skills and domain knowledge.
 Skills in SQL and the ability to use visualization tools like Tableau, Microsoft PowerBI, etc., are a must.
 A background in mathematics and statistics is a great skill to have in the modern Data Mining world where everything will eventually point to Machine Learning.

 The end customers of Data Warehousing applications are usually Data Scientists, Business Analysts, etc. Such roles are broadly classified under the realm of Data Mining.